-In the winter, I’m a sucker for a good, warm breakfast.
+In the cooler months, I’m a sucker for a good, warm breakfast.
 On chilly mornings, almost nothing (sans coffee) helps me to feel better about the freezing temperatures and it’s a bonus when I don’t have to put much work into it.
-These Maple Cinnamon Blueberry Overnight Oats are a great way to give everyone in the house a filling breakfast that warms their tummies, tastes great and keeps them going throughout the day.
+These Blueberry Overnight Oats are a great way to give everyone in the house a filling breakfast that warms their tummies, tastes great and keeps them going throughout the day.

 This recipe is a bit indulgent and perfect for morning in when you want to cozy up on the couch AND it’s also great for mornings on the run since it’s made overnight in the slow-cooker.
 On school and work mornings you can just scoop some out and be on your way.
 Check out the full recipe below.